 Is This Course for You?

-The Certificate of Operations Management suits those who are seeking operations management skills and roles in sectors ranging from finance, retail, education and insurance to healthcare, government institutions and manufacturing companies.
+The Introduction to Operations Management suits those who are seeking operations management skills and roles in sectors ranging from finance, retail, education and insurance to healthcare, government institutions and manufacturing companies.

 Why Become an Operations Manager?